jharris711/josh-bot-2.0/README.md

-# Jost Bot 2.0 - A Python and JavaScript Twitter Bot
+# Josh Bot 2.0 - A Python and JavaScript Twitter Bot

 ## For development purposes:
 ### To start front-end: